 From pacemakers to paracetamol, medicine shapes all of our lives by identifying, preventing and treating an ever-widening range of illnesses.
 It can be easy to forget that medical interventions have not always been so effective or freely available as they are today.
 But the Science Museum's medicine collection reminds us of the tragedies and triumphs of our long search for good health and the ever-changing nature of medicine.

-This exhibition is situated on Floor 2 of the Museum between the Media Space and Energy Galleries.
-It provides a taster of what is to come in our new Medicine Galleries, which open in 2019.
+This exhibition provides a taster of what is to come in our new Medicine Galleries opening in 2019.